PeterLuschny/Calendars.jl/README.md

 | ID      | ISODates  |

-Dates can be converted from each other.
+Dates can be converted from one to each other.
+Note that we follow ISO 8601 for calendar date representations:
+Year, followed by the month, then the day, YYYY-MM-DD.
+This order is also used in the signature of the functions.
+For example, 2022-07-12 represents the 12th of July 2022.

 The main function provided is:

     ConvertDate(date, A, B, show=false).

 It converts a date represented by the calendar 'A' to the representation of the date in the calendar 'B'.

     * The date is an integer triple (year, month, day).
 The parts of the date can be given as a triple or individually one after the other.

     * 'A' and 'B' is one of "Gregorian", "Hebrew", "Islamic", "Julian", or "IsoDate".

     Alternatively you can use the acronyms "CE", "AM", "AH", "AD", or "ID".

     They stand for 'Current Epoch' (denoting proleptic Gregorian dates), AM for 'Anno Mundi' to denote Hebrew dates, and AH for 'Anno Hegirae' for Islamic dates.

     * If the optional parameter 'show' is set to 'true', both dates are printed. 'show' is 'false' by default.

 For example:

     julia> ConvertDate((1756, 1, 27), "Gregorian", "Hebrew")

+    or written alternatively

+    julia> ConvertDate(1756, 1, 27, "CE", "AM")

-    computes from the Gregorian date (1756, 1, 27) the
+    computes from the Gregorian date (1756, 1, 27) the Hebrew date (5516, 11, 25).
+If 'show' is 'true' the line

-    Hebrew date (5516, 11, 25).
-If 'show' is 'true' the line "CE 1756-01-27 -> AM 5516-11-25"
+           "CE 1756-01-27 -> AM 5516-11-25"

     is printed.

-    Note that we follow ISO 8601 for calendar date representations:
-    Year, followed by the month, then the day, YYYY-MM-DD.
-    This order is also used in the signature of the functions.
-    For example, 2022-07-12 represents the 12th of July 2022.

 A second function returns a table of the dates of all supported calendars.

     CalendarDates(date, calendar, show=false).

 The parameters follow the same conventions as those of ConvertDate.
 For example:

-    julia> CalendarDates((3141, 5, 9), "Gregorian", true)
+    julia> CalendarDates(1756, 1, 27, "Gregorian", true)

     computes a table, which is the day number plus a tuple of five dates.
 If 'show' is 'true' the table below will be printed.

-        DayNumber    DN 1146990
+        DayNumber     DN 641027
-        CurrentEpoch CE 3141-05-09
+        CurrentEpoch  CE 1756-01-27
-        Julian       AD 3141-04-17
+        Julian        AD 1756-01-16
-        Hebrew       AM 6901-02-09
+        Hebrew        AM 5516-11-25
-        Islamic      AH 2597-02-10
+        Islamic       AH 1169-04-24
-        ISODate      ID 3141-19-05
+        ISODate       ID 1756-05-02

+The package provides additional functions; read the documentation for this.

 ---

     We use the algorithms by Nachum Dershowitz and Edward M. Reingold, described in 'Calendrical Calculations', Software--Practice & Experience, vol. 20, no. 9 (September, 1990), pp. 899--928.

     The picture shows the 'Calendar calculator', owned by Anton Ignaz Joseph Graf von Fugger-Glött, Prince-Provost of Ellwangen, Ostalbkreis, 1765 - Landesmuseum Württemberg, Stuttgart, Germany.
 The picture is in the public domain, CCO 1.0.